La Gran Señora: Background and recording

-Recording and covers

-The album was recorded in September and October 2009.
-It consists of twelve cover tracks originally performed by other singers, with the exception of the title track, which was composed by Rivera.
-The follow-up album La Gran Señora en Vivo was released on November 22, 2010, which contains a DVD of her performing the album live at the Nokia Theatre in Los Angeles, California.
+Composition

 The first track, "Yo Soy una Mujer", was first recorded by Cuban singer Maggie Carles on her album Canto Amo Sueno (1998).
 The second track, "Por Que No Le Calas", was first performed by Mexican band Los Invasores de Nuevo León on their album Amor Aventurero (2008).
 "Before the Next Teardrop Falls" was originally recorded by Duane Dee in 1968.
 Rivera also recorded a Spanish-language version of the song as "Estaré Contigo Cuando Triste Estés".
 "Déjame Volver Contigo" was first performed by Mexican singer Dulce on her album Heridas.
 "La Cara Bonita" was first performed by Mexican singer Mercedes Castro, on her album Que Todo Mexico Se Entere (2004).

 "Ya Lo Sé" was originally recorded by her brother Lupillo Rivera on his album El Tiro de Gracia (2008).
 "Ni Princesa Ni Esclava" was originally performed by American singer Vikki Carr on her album Simplemente Mujer (1985).
 "No Llega El Olvido" was originally recorded by Mexican band Cuisillos on their album Vive y Déjame Vivir (2008).
 "La Escalera", was originally recorded by Argentinian singer, Amanda Miguel, on her album, Rompecorazones (1992).
 The title track was composed by Rivera herself.
 "Amarga Navidad" was originally recorded by Mexican singer Amalia Mendoza, on her album La Tariácuri (1958).

-Promotion
+Release and promotion

 To promote the album, Rivera launched a tour throughout Mexico and the United States.
 The tour proved to be a success.
 La Gran Señora and La Gran Señora en Vivo both garnered Latin Grammy nominations in the Regional Mexican category and went platinum in Mexico and the United States.
 Rivera performed "Ya Lo Sé" and "Porque No Le Calas" at the 11th Annual Latin Grammy Awards.
 She also performed "Ya Lo Sé" at the 2010 Lo Nuestro Awards.